DevScholar/rust-for-js-devs/src/conditional-compilation/index.md

 In Rust it is possible to use the [`cfg attribute`][cfg], the [`cfg_attr attribute`][cfg-attr] or the
 [`cfg macro`][cfg-macro] to control conditional compilation

-As per .NET, in addition to predefined symbols, it is also possible to use the [compiler flag `--cfg`][cfg-flag] to arbitrarily set configuration options

 The [`cfg attribute`][cfg] is requiring and evaluating a `ConfigurationPredicate`